UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

 CONDITIONS AT SHIFA

-Speaking from Shifa Hospital on Friday, Dr. Ahmad Mukhalalti told Al-Jazeera television that there was no electricity to run ventilators or provide ICU patients with oxygen.
-He said most of the 36 infants there suffer from severe diarrhea because there is no clean water to give them.
+With Israeli troops fanned out around the Shifa hospital complex, doctors spoke of horrifying conditions inside.
+Electricity has been out nearly a week, leaving incubators for infants and ventilators for ICU patients defunct.
+Nearly 7,000 people are trapped there with little food, including patients, staff and civilian families.

-Shifa’s director, Mohammed Abu Selmia, told Al-Jazeera that 52 patients have died since fuel ran out a week ago — up from 40 reported dead before Israeli troops stormed in on Tuesday.
+Hospital director, Mohammed Abu Selmia, told Al-Jazeera television that 52 patients have died since fuel ran out — up from 40 reported before Israeli troops stormed in on Wednesday.
+He said staff were amputating limbs of some injured to avoid infection spreading because of shortages in medicines.

 Abu Selmia said Israeli troops should either bring them fuel to power equipment or allow an evacuation.